 We know how things turned out for the first two pigs, but what about their brother pig that built his house of bricks?
 Careful planning, a solid foundation, and a detailed blueprint created a house that even the Wolf couldn’t breach.
 The same theory goes for a business Website.

 What are Website Goals and How to Decide Which Apply to your Business?

 - The Website needs to be built with identifiable goals that are measurable.

-- Goals are used to verify the Website marketing plan, since a plan is a method of achieving established goal, so one is born from the other and share a symbiotic relationship.
+- Goals are used to verify the Website marketing plan since a plan is a method of achieving an established goal, so one is born from the other and shares a symbiotic relationship.

 - Goals should be SMARTS = Specific, M = Measurable, A = Attainable, R = Realistic, T = Timely

 - Goals are used for directional purposes at the start of the project, and as success metrics at end of the Website project.